secondo-database/secondo/Algebras/Mail/readme.txt

 Example for a smtp server with tls:

-In the sasl_passwd.db you have to edit:
+In the sasl_passwd you have to edit:

 [smtp.isp.example]:587  username:password